Amazon revenue beats forecast, cloud computing more profitable than expected

 The international unit, which accounts for about 35 percent of total sales, remained a drag, with sales for the quarter slipping 1.77 percent to $7.75 billion.

-Szkutak said the company has stepped up its investments particularly in India.
+Szkutak said Amazon has stepped up its investments, particularly in India, and remains selective in China.

+"The growth rate in India is very rapid," he said.
+"A big part of the challenge there is helping sellers to succeed and grow their online businesses."

 Analysts on average were expecting second-quarter revenue of $22.11 billion, according to Thomson Reuters I/B/E/S.

-Amazon reported a loss of $57 million, or 12 cents per share, for the first quarter compared with a profit of $108 million, or 23 cents per share, a year earlier.
+Amazon reported a loss of $57 million, or 12 cents per share, for the first quarter compared with a profit of $108 million, or 23 cents per share, a year earlier as it continued investing in products and services that ranged from Hollywood-style television productions to drone delivery and streaming video-calls.

-Analysts on average had expected a loss of 12 cents per share and revenue of $22.39 billion.
+Analysts on average had expected a loss of 12 cents per share on revenue of $22.39 billion.

 (Reporting by Lehar Mann in Bengaluru and Nandita Bose in Chicago; Editing by Kirti Pandey and Richard Chang)